veshiriah/udacity-k8s-docker/README.md

 This Microservices project contains server various files:

+app.py - the Python 3.7 application that runs prediction app

+Dockerfile- file to containerize the app.py

+make_predictions.sh - file with sample payload for testing purposes

+Makefile - installs dependencies

-app.py - the Python 3.7 application that runs prediction app make_predictions.sh - file with sample payload for testing purposes requirements.txt - list of dependencies run_docker.sh - bash script that runs the docker container run_kubernetes.sh - bash script that runs the k8s upload_docker.sh - bash script that uploads docker container to the repo
+requirements.txt - list of dependencies

+run_docker.sh - bash script that runs the docker container

+run_kubernetes.sh - bash script that runs the k8s

+upload_docker.sh - bash script that uploads docker container to the repo